Pravin-Ade/DevOps-Zone/Interview-QA.md

 13. Give examples of recommended security measures for Kubernetes.
 14. What is Kube-proxy?
 15. How can you get a static IP for a Kubernetes load balancer?
 16. Adhoc commands to create deployment/pod/service,etc

+### Master Node QA

+1. What happen if one of the leader master node failed?
+2.

         example: kubectl create deployment blue --image=nginx --http-port:8080

-17. How to connect two pods in different namespaces.
+18. How to connect two pods in different namespaces.
-18. Admission control, authentication and authorization?
+19. Admission control, authentication and authorization?
-19.
+20.